Advanced Lifeguard Award

 • Surf Lifeguard Award (refreshed)

-• Senior Lifeguard Award - IRB Driver (refreshed + minimum 20 hours logged)
+• Senior Lifeguard Award - IRB Driver (refreshed + minimum 2 full seasons of driving experience)

 • Surf First Aid (refreshed)